madhavms/micromesh/README.md

 ## Application Features

-### 1. Global Discovery Meny and Enhanced Workspace with Tabbed Navigation
+### 1. Global Discovery Menu and Enhanced Workspace with Tabbed Navigation

 The MicroMesh platform provides a global disovery menu which helps the users to access onboarded microfrontend applications.